chrisdmacrae/parceleventy/README.md

 - [HTML is post-processed with PostHTML](https://parceljs.org/html.html)
 - [CSS is post-processed with PostCSS](https://parceljs.org/css.html)
 - [JS is post-processed with Babel](https://parceljs.org/javascript.html)
+- Inline script tags of the type type `application/javascript` and `text/javascript` are post-processed with Babel
 - [Images are post-processed with Imagemin](#)

 ## Advanced Features